 npm install -g @jacobmolz/mcpguard

-mcp-guard init # Auto-discover existing MCP configsThen point your MCP client at MCP-Guard instead of the upstream server.
+mcp-guard init # Auto-discover existing MCP configsThen point your MCP client at m0lz.03 instead of the upstream server.